FGVel0ciTy/path-traverse-visual/README.md

 * When there is no path, the program auto closes
 * Sometimes PyGame doesn't update so the program will "freeze."
 Just let it run and the algorithm will finish up and update it at the end

-## Future Goals
+## Future Goal
-* Optimize how I implement the algorithms (They are kind of jank rn)
-* Add Play/Pausing
+* Add Play/Pausing (Probably not going to happen atm b/c requires complete rewrite)
-* Randomly generate mazes
+* More maze algorithms
 * Fix the bugs

 ## Built With